-- No trees will be planted or removed without approval by the campus arborist. - No cuts or incisions will the made on any campus trees without the approval of the campus arborist. - Campus trees will not be harmed for use in art, leisure or advertising activities.
-This includes implanting foreign objects such as nails, staples or cordage onto or into trees or attached signage to tree trunks. - Trees will not be used to lock bikes or mopeds.
+- No trees will be planted or removed without approval by the Landscape Services Supervisor. - No cuts or incisions will be made on any campus trees without the approval of the Landscape Services Supervisor - Campus trees will not be harmed for use in art, leisure, or advertising activities.
+This includes implanting foreign objects such as small nails, staples, or cordage onto or into trees, or attaching signage to tree trunks. - Trees will not be used to lock bikes, mopeds, scooters, etc.